 Who knew that the double-reefed main would form a perfect triangle with the staysail flying and the yankee furled?
 It’s a perfectly balanced reef!
 This boat under reduced sail is better than any other boat we’ve sailed together offshore.
 She loves a reach in a strong blow, and she coddles us in minor wave action.
 The big stuff?
 Well, she’s going to move around some, but she provides a sense of safety and strength that S/V S.N.
 Nomad just couldn’t.

-In April 2023, we passed the 5000 nautical mile mark aboard Cetacea and we have many thousand more miles of travel planned.
+In April 2023, we passed the 5000 nautical mile mark aboard Cetacea and we have many thousands more miles of travel planned.

 Systems